Emma Clement

 *Emma Clarissa Clement was born on this date in 1874.
 She was a Black theological educator.

 Emma Clarissa Williams was born in Providence, RI.
-She was a graduate of Livingston College, and she later married George C. Clement, Bishop, and AME Zion Church.
+She graduated from Livingston College and married George C. Clement, Bishop, and AME Zion Church.
 She was named American Mother-of-the-Year on May 1, 1946; she was the first Black woman so honored.
 As the granddaughter of a slave, Clement accepted the award "in the name of millions of Negroes in the United States and in the name of all mothers."

-Clement lived in Louisville, KY., and was a lifetime partner with the ministry of her husband.
-At 71, she got recognition the honor by the Golden Rule Foundation.
-Clement was the mother of Rufus E. Clement, late President of Atlanta University, and Ruth E. Clement Bond and five other children.
+Clement lived in Louisville, KY., and was a lifetime partner with her husband's ministry.
+At 71, she got the recognition of the honor by the Golden Rule Foundation.
+Clement was the mother of Rufus E. Clement, the late President of Atlanta University, Ruth E. Clement Bond, and five other children.
 All of her children graduated from Livingston College.

 Also, Emma C. Clement Elementary School in Atlanta is named after her.
 Emma Clement died in 1952.